 The Role of DIS

 DIS work in health departments, community health centers, and other similar locations to perform contact tracing, partner services, and emergency response.
 The DIS role was initially established to work in the field of STD prevention.
 However, these public health professionals have ground-level investigative skills that have also become key components of public health infectious disease threats, tuberculosis outbreak response, HIV exposure notification, other infectious disease control efforts, and emergency response.
 DIS have expertise in essential skills such as communication, contact tracing, interviewing, counseling, case analysis, and provider and community engagement.
 As the health care landscape evolves, DIS are needed even more as patient navigators and network builders to ensure patients are linked to care through expanded relationships with health care providers.
 DIS are a critical part of the public health infrastructure and in building the link to health care.

 “I am a proud Disease Intervention Specialist, a highly skilled health professional who stops at nothing to prevent the consequences of communicable disease among those so unfortunate to be infected or exposed.
 My greatest reward is knowing I make a difference.”

-With any questions about DIS work, contact Leandra Lacy, senior manager, capacity building and member engagement
+With any questions about DIS work, contact Leandra Lacy, associate director, capacity building and member engagement

 2020 DIS Recognition Day